sarah-baskin/sarah-baskin/README.md

 #### [Re]Release (-Re-Release)
 An application that will give users movie recommendations based on movies that were released on day of the query.
 Further attention will be paid to any genre the user requests, any actors present in the film, and critical praise/awards.

-#### "Why did I Learn a Language that I'll Never Use?": The Most Useful Second Langauges to Teach in School (second-langs-in-massachusetts)
+#### "Why did I Learn French in School?": The Most Useful Second Langauges to Teach in School (second-langs-in-massachusetts)
 It is often just assumed that the languages offered in school are the most useful options for kids to get accustomed to.
 But what if that wasn't the case?
 Here, I will explore the question of what exactly is the "best" second language for people in Massachusetts specifically to learn.
 What langauges will give you the best bang for your buck?
 What languages are you most likely (statistically speaking) to come in contact with?
 Data analysis will consider immigrant populations, ex-pat countries that Massachusettsians are most likely to seek out, and various other demographic data.